It’s not just the big companies that are unveiling software for Mac OS X, as three new product announcements/updates make clear.

 You can add a program to the AutoKill list and it will never get a chance to even start, according to

 MacTech magazine.
 With the AutoStart feature, Quitling will make sure that any server software, mail programs or other processes you need running continuously will immediately restart if anything bad happens, MacTech said.

 Quitling Web page.
 It’s a US$10 shareware utility.
 The full, registered version contains a number of convenience features disabled in the unregistered one.

 Finally, shareware author Erich Rast has released version 1.3 of his password management tool, ForgotIt? for the Mac.
 The tool is a multi-document application for managing passwords and Internet addresses.
 It uses Blowfish or Rijndael (AES) encryption and SHA1 hashing to protect password lists and launches even multiple URLs that belong to a password entry.
 Version 1.3 has been Carbonized for Mac OS X.

 The update also offers drag & drop re-ordering of password lists, built-in compression of password lists for higher security, and an option to hide passwords in the main view for higher security.
 ForgotIt?
 1.3 beefs up support for external encryption schemes (with free plug-ins included).
 Passwords can now be pasted to the clipboard directly from the main view.

-as a self-extracting archive in Macbinary format or as a self-mounting, Macbinary encoded disk image.
+available for download as a self-extracting archive in Macbinary format or as a self-mounting, Macbinary encoded disk image.